jtamames/SqueezeMeta/README.md

 ## 2. Installation

+The easiest way to install SqueezeMeta is by using conda.

+`conda create -n SqueezeMeta -c bioconda -c fpusan squeezemeta`

+This will create a new conda environment named SqueezeMeta, which must then be activated.

+`conda activate SqueezeMeta`

+When using conda, all the scripts from the SqueezeMeta distribution will be available on `$PATH`.

-For installing SqueezeMeta, download the latest release from the GitHub repository and uncompress the tarball in a suitable directory.
+Alternatively, just download the latest release from the GitHub repository and uncompress the tarball in a suitable directory.
 The tarball includes the SqueezeMeta scripts as well as the third-party software redistributed with SqueezeMeta (see section 6).
 The INSTALL files contain detailed installation instructions, including all the external libraries required to make SqueezeMeta run in a vanilla Ubuntu 14.04 or CentOS7 (DVD iso) installation.

 The `test_install.pl` script can be run in order to check whether the required dependencies are available in your environment.